People are obsessed with this $12 Amazon ice roller that can depuff your face

 And they're not the only devotees.
 In addition to the 2,400-plus Amazon reviewers who are obsessed (82% gave the tool five stars), influencers like celebrity hairstylist Jen Atkin (who bought it Because I'm Addicted blogger Geri Hirsch recommended it!) says it's her "best" beauty tool and Karlie Kloss recently introduced Jimmy Fallon to the depuffing practice.

-Whether you're using it as a weekend hangover remedy or inserting it into your daily beauty regimen, for 12 bucks, it's going to be worth the investment.
+Whether you're using it as a weekend hangover remedy or inserting it into your daily beauty regimen, for 12 bucks, it's probably going to be worth the investment.

 Esarora Ice Roller ($11.99, amazon.com)